SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 ### Exercise: Number to a numeral system

-Write a function called **`integer_to_base(number, to_base)`**, which receives for parameters an integer and a number which indicates the base of the system.
+Write a function called **`integer_to_base(number, to_base)`**, which receives as parameters an integer, and a number which indicates the base of the system.
 The function returns the input number converted to the required numeral system.
-Next, the result of the function must be printed on the console.
-The integer number will always be of base 10 while the required base will be between 2 and 10.
+Next, the result of the function must be printed to the console.
+The integer will always be of base 10 while the required base will be between 2 and 10.

 #### Sample Input and Output